Generic name: linagliptin [ lin-a-GLIP-tin ]

 - In case of emergency—There may be a time when you need emergency help for a problem caused by your diabetes.
 You need to be prepared for these emergencies.
 It is a good idea to wear a medical identification (ID) bracelet or neck chain at all times.
 Also, carry an ID card in your wallet or purse that says you have diabetes and that lists all of your medicines.

-Linagliptin may cause serious allergic reactions, including anaphylaxis.
-This can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using linagliptin.
+This medicine may cause serious allergic reactions, including anaphylaxis and angioedema, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 This medicine may cause severe and disabling joint pain.
 Call your doctor right away if you have severe joint pain while using this medicine.